Clear-3d/torch-ngp-semantic/README.md

 # torch-ngp-semantic
-This is a implementation of semantic-NeRF based on torch-ngp
+This is an implementation of semantic-NeRF based on torch-ngp

 ### Achievement: